 The most typical measurement pitfall that I have noted is focusing on vanity metrics i.e. metrics that might look nice but don’t help you improve anything.
 Another common issue that makes teams forget their dashboards is focusing only on the lagging indicators – the outcomes.
 Those metrics may measure relevant things but they don’t tell what factors have caused the results.

 You can avoid vanity metrics by linking the metrics to your goals explicitly.
 In my own everyday work, the intent to deliver fast with quality boils down into the following four important questions:

-Release quality: Is the current release candidate ready for deployment and if not, what should I fix?
+- Release quality: Is the current release candidate ready for production and if not, what should I fix?

 A practical DevOps dashboard needs to help in answering these operational questions.

 Value Creation Model reveals the causes for your results

 We can find the leading indicators, so the factors affecting the goals, by taking a systemic view to the DevOps process.
 I have found Value Creation Model to serve well this very purpose.